 Even though his personality wouldn’t let him respond to me verbally, he later wrote a note expressing his own love for me.
 I never saw him again, as he passed away suddenly while I was traveling.

 Thirdly, don’t be afraid.
 Talk with people who have been around those who have died with freedom and joy.
-Watch the beautiful video, Life after Life, which interviews people who have had near-death experiences.
+Watch the beautiful video, Life After Life, with Raymond Moody MD, which interviews people who have had near-death experiences.

 It was obvious watching Bella and Paula during their last days that both had long overcome any fear of dying.
 Paula comforted a hospice nurse who was there to comfort her by saying, “Tell the world that death is nothing to be sad about.
 Death is joy!”